papis/papis/doc/source/install.rst

   sudo pip3 install papis

-of if you prefer installing it locally then simply type
+or if you prefer installing it locally then simply type

 ::